OsiriX HD is an application written for iOS devices.

 Tap on any of them to display the list of Series it contains.

 In the Series list, tap a thumbnail to load the Series in the Viewer.
-The loaded Study/Series will appear in the database with a little blue viewer icon, making it easier to locate.
+The loaded Series will appear in the database with a little green viewer icon, making it easier to locate.

 To add images please refer to the Images Transfers section.

-To display images with one dimension greater than 1024 pixels, OsiriX will resize the image to make it smaller or equal to 1024.
-In that case, OsiriX will display the following warning message:
+To display images with one dimension greater than 1800 pixels, OsiriX HD will resize the image to make it smaller or equal to 1800.
+In that case, OsiriX HD will display the following warning message:

 Here is a quick description of the Viewer features: